-God is the creator and ruler of the universe.
-He is all wise, all seeing and all understanding.
-His basic attitudes toward us are love and compassion, yet he is also capable of anger and wrath.
-God created all people and will one day judge all people by the standards set out in His Word.
-God desires a relationship with us, and sent His Son Jesus Christ to make that relationship possible.
-God is discovered in the pages of both the Old and New Testaments.
+God is the Creator and ruler of the universe.
+He is all-wise, all-seeing and all-understanding.
+His basic attitudes toward us are love and compassion, yet He is also capable of anger and wrath.
+God created all people and will one day judge all people by whether or not we acknowledge Jesus Christ as Lord.
+God desires a relationship with us and sent His Son Jesus to make that relationship possible.
+God is revealed in the pages of both the Old and New Testaments.

 ABOUT JESUS CHRIST:

 Jesus Christ is the Son of God and the promised Messiah of Israel.
 Jesus was born in Bethlehem to a virgin and lived under the authority of his parents until He began his public ministry.
 He labored and taught for a little over three years in Israel, was tempted and tested by Satan, performed miracles, spoke often to the masses and discipled twelve men who were called Apostles.